openzim/gutenberg/roadmap.md

 # Gutenberg UI Revamp - Implementation Roadmap

+> **Note:** This document is for general reference purposes during development and will be removed later.

 ## Overview
 This roadmap outlines the complete implementation plan for migrating Gutenberg from Jinja2/jQuery to Vue.js, following the patterns established in the Youtube scraper.
 The plan is organized into logical phases that build upon each other.